What’s New in 2026

 Revel in Wine-Centric Amenities at a New Hotel in Woodinville

-Under Canvas will open its 13th campground in Washington’s White Salmon River Valley along the Columbia River Gorge in the summer of 2025.
+Under Canvas opened its 13th campground in Washington’s White Salmon River Valley along the Columbia River Gorge in the summer of 2025.
 Under Canvas offers an upscale camping experience with safari-inspired canvas tents on elevated private decks furnished with a plush king-size bed, luxe linens, USB charging packs, bedside lanterns, a gas fireplace and ensuite bathroom that features a hot pull-chain shower, sink and flushing toilet.
 The property offers easy access to countless outdoor recreation opportunities and access to White Salmon and other charming Washington towns with coffee shops, restaurants, and wineries.
 Guests can book “Best of” local experiences through Under Canvas’ Adventure Concierge such as guided hiking, rafting, fishing, mountain biking and more.
 See the full press release here.

 New Sustainable Glamping Experience Near Olympic National Park